yxie/Uber-Routing/README.md

 # Uber-Routing
-Course project of BMGT 831 2016.
-This file is finally updated on 5/9/2016
+Course project of BMGT 831 Linear Programming and Network Optimization.
+This file was updated on 5/9/2016

 Authors: Yang Xie, Zhiyuan Yang, Mingze Gao

 ## Problem description:
 Given a road network, real-time customer information and competitor information, the goal of this work is to maximize income by prepositioning the car and making decisions on which customers to pick-up.
+The basic idea is to compute the expected income of a location by looking ahead t steps (using Markov chain).

+This project received the first place in the class and won the 'Jeremiah Golden Prize'.

 ## Instructions to use the program:
 1. Open the "main.m" file